paarthxx/xyz/content/burn.md

 understand that you ***will*** miss many of the things you set out to do, especially coz immediacy<br>
 some people set out with zero agenda, other's have an elaborate itinerary<br>
 the approach i'll be testing next time is to have a destination, while allowing myself to be swept up in whatever happens along the way<br>
-i imagine this will give me some sense of 'direction', mitigate feeling aimless, while leaving ample room for serendipity<br>
-i could also be totally wrong.
+i imagine this will give me some sense of 'direction', mitigate feeling aimless, while leaving ample room for serendipity. i could also be totally wrong.

 <br>